DPDK/dpdk/doc/guides/tools/testmldev.rst

   Queue size would translate into ``rte_ml_dev_qp_conf::nb_desc`` field during queue-pair creation.
   Default value is ``1``.

+``--batches <n>``
+  Set the number batches in the input file provided for inference run.
+  When not specified, the test would assume the number of batches is the batch size of the model.

 ``--debug``
   Enable the tests to run in debug mode.